Stylization

 • JS Animation Mode: If animationMode: 'js', styles for .cs_readmore-animation and .cs_readmore-expanded are not needed, as the animation is handled by JavaScript.

-cs_readmore-btn-wrapper {
+.cs_readmore-btn-wrapper {

 margin: 15px auto 0;